Conference time zone: GMT+1:00 (Lisbon)

 Creativity through Cantonese Text-setting: Algorithmic Approaches and AI Potentialities

-- Cláudio Pina
+- Cláudio de Pina

 The legacy of the first electronic instruments: memories of the past applied in today’s technology